pdefusco/Distributed_Tensorflow_CML/README.md

-# Implementing distributed model training for deep learning with Cloudera Machine Learning
+# Implementing Distributed Tensorflow with Cloudera Machine Learning

 This repository references the Cloudera Blog Article and Distributed Tensorflow example authored by Zuling Kang, Machine Learning Senior Solutions Architect at Cloudera.